 The College is accredited by the Middle States Commission on Higher Education.
 In addition, 13 programs have earned national program accreditation by their professional accrediting organization.
-This status ensures that the educational processes at the campus are of the highest quality, meeting rigorous national standards.
-Each program has a community-based advisory board of employers that enables programs to be up-to-date and to produce work-ready graduates.
+This status ensures that the educational processes at the

 The complex of buildings includes: the Jason Technology Center (classrooms, engineering, computer and medical labs, educational technology labs, faculty offices, bookstore); the Arts & Science Center (health programs, the Learning Center, theatre, art gallery); Student Services Center (admissions, registration, business, financial aid, counseling services, student activities, dining hall); Stephen J. Betze Library; Child Development Center; Trades & Industry Building; Environmental Training Center; the Center for Language and Culture; and the William A. Carter Partnership Center, which features partnerships between the College and the county's public schools and senior institutions of higher education.